penpot/penpot-docs/plugins/create-a-plugin.md

 ### Types of permissions

-- `content:read`: Allows reading of content-related data.
+- **`content:read`**: Allows reading of content-related data.
 Grants read access to all endpoints and operations dealing with content.
 Typical use cases: viewing shapes, pages, or other design elements in a project; accessing the properties and settings of content within the application.

-- `content:write`: Allows writing or modifying content-related data.
+- **`content:write`**: Allows writing or modifying content-related data.
 Grants write access to all endpoints and operations dealing with content modifications, except those marked as read-only.
 Typical use cases: adding, updating, or deleting shapes and elements in a design; uploading media or other assets to the project.

-- `user:read`: Allows reading of user-related data.
+- **`user:read`**: Allows reading of user-related data.
 Grants read access to all endpoints and operations dealing with user data.
 Typical use cases: viewing user profiles and their associated information or listing active users in a particular context or project.

-- `library:read`: Allows reading of library-related data and assets.
+- **`library:read`**: Allows reading of library-related data and assets.
 Grants read access to all endpoints and operations dealing with the library context.
 Typical use cases: accessing shared design elements and components from a library or viewing the details and properties of library assets.

-- `library:write`: Allows writing or modifying library-related data and assets.
+- **`library:write`**: Allows writing or modifying library-related data and assets.
 Grants write access to all endpoints and operations dealing with library modifications.
 Typical use cases: adding new components or assets to the library or updating or removing existing library elements.

+- **`comment:read`**: Allows reading of comment-related data.
+Grants read access to all endpoints and operations dealing with comments.
+Typical use cases: viewing comments on pages; accessing feedback or annotations provided by collaborators in the project.

+- **`comment:write`**: Allows writing or modifying comment-related data.
+Grants write access to all endpoints and operations dealing with creating, replying, or deleting comments.
+Typical use cases: adding new comments to pages; deleting existing comments; replying to comments within the project's context.

+- **`allow:downloads`**: Allows downloading of the project file.
+Grants access to endpoints and operations that enable the downloading of the entire project file.
+Typical use cases: downloading the full project file for backup or sharing.

+_Note: Write permissions automatically includes its corresponding read permission (e.g., `content:write` includes `content:read`) because reading is required to perform write or modification actions._

 ## 2.7.
 Step 7.
 Load the Plugin in Penpot